Lightning Talks are eight five-minute talks in a forty-five-minute time slot (or eleven in a sixty-minute slot, or sixteen in a ninety-minute slot.)

 Someone told me he wanted to do a lightning talk, but couldn't think of a topic, and asked if I could suggest some topics.
 So if you want some suggestions, here is a list of Perl-related topics.

-We are currently accepting proposals for lightning talks for OSCON 2003 in Portland, Oregon.
-There will be up to ten tracks of lightning talks in the following areas:
+We are currently accepting proposals for lightning talks for OSCON 2004 in Portland, Oregon.

 If you're interested in giving a talk, see Instructions for Submitters.